 |Circulatory overload||Cough, chest pain, dyspnea, distended neck veins, tachycardia, cyanosis, frothy sputum, pleural rales, hemoptysis|

-On a rare occasion, a reaction will not occur until a week or more afterwards.
+Severe transfusion reactions usually occur within 15 minutes of beginning the transfusion.
+On a rare occasion, a reaction will not occur until a week or more afterward.
 If the patient should experience unexplained tiredness, fever, darker than normal urine color, or yellowing of the whites of the eyes within 3 months of the transfusion, the patient should consult a physician.

 If a transfusion reaction is anticipated, prophylactic treatment with antihistamines and/or antipyretics may be given preceding blood administration.